elliotsyx/team1-final-project/Proposal.md

 ### The goal of our project:

--Understanding risk factors for shooting incidents in NYC
+- Understanding risk factors for shooting incidents in NYC

--Visualizing the distribution of shooting outcomes in New York City
+- Visualizing the distribution of shooting outcomes in New York City

--Predict the time series for the future shooting incidents in boroughs of NYC
+- Predict the time series for the future shooting incidents in boroughs of NYC

 ### The intended final products: